kmkz-69/chatr.fr/README.md

 npx cap copy
 npx cap open android
 ```
- You can ask questions and initiate [discussions](https://github.com/kmkz-69/chatr.fr/discussions) about Prisma-related topics in the `prisma` repository on GitHub.
+ You can ask questions and initiate [discussions](https://github.com/kmkz-69/chatr.fr/discussions) about Chatr topics in the `chatr` repository on GitHub.

 👉 [**Ask a question**](https://github.com/kmkz-69/chatr.fr/discussions/new)